 Marital deduction: Amounts transferred during life and at death to a U.S. citizen spouse are not taxable transfers.
 A married individual is allowed an unlimited marital deduction for the value of any property transferred to a U.S. citizen spouse.
 If you distribute assets to your surviving spouse, the spouse receives them free from gift and estate taxes.
 However, those assets may be included in the taxable estate of your spouse at his or her death.

-Lifetime gift tax exemption: In 2012, you are able to gift up to $5,120,000 (in addition to your annual gift tax exclusion amount) without incurring any federal gift tax because of the lifetime gift tax exemption1.
-The $5,120,000 lifetime gift tax exemption is the total amount that each person can transfer to individuals, other than a spouse, during lifetime without incurring gift tax.
+Lifetime gift tax exemption: In 2013, you are able to gift up to $5,250,000 (in addition to your annual gift tax exclusion amount) without incurring any federal gift tax because of the lifetime gift tax exemption.
+The $5,250,000 lifetime gift tax exemption is the total amount that each person can transfer to individuals, other than a spouse, during lifetime without incurring gift tax.
 After the lifetime gift tax exemption has been reduced to zero, you may then pay gift taxes.
 Any use of the lifetime exemption reduces the estate tax exemption available at death.

-Annual gift tax exclusion: In 2012, any person is allowed to give any other person gifts in a calendar year that have an aggregate value of up to $13,000 per recipient.
+Annual gift tax exclusion: In 2013, any person is allowed to give any other person gifts in a calendar year that have an aggregate value of up to $14,000 per recipient2.
 This annual gift tax exclusion amount will be increased for inflation.
 Annual exclusion gifting is a valuable estate planning tool because it allows you to transfer assets free from gift tax during your lifetime and it is in addition to the assets transferred using your lifetime gift tax exemption and estate tax exemption.
 Also, making annual exclusion gifts does not utilize any of your lifetime gift tax exemption.

-Portability: In 2012, married couples have the option of using their last deceased spouse's unused estate tax exemption amount.
+Portability: Starting in 2011, married couples have had the option of using their last deceased spouse's unused estate tax exemption amount.
 In order to transfer one's unused estate tax exemption amount to a surviving spouse, the executor of the deceased spouse's estate must make a timely election on the deceased spouses estate tax return.